SRI-CSL/radler/examples/pubsub/README.rst

 This simple examples demonstrate how to write pubsub on single/multi machine.

-To generate the files from the radl description, do:
+To generate the files from the .radl description, do:

 ::